Nevzz/Expense-Logger/README.md

-# Expense Logger - Nev
+# Expense Logger - Nevzz

 A minimal, fast expense logger for iPhone.
 Open the app, a bottom sheet slides up, enter an amount, pick a category, tap **Save Expense** — done.
 No pages,